ExoJulia/SysSimExClusters/README.md

 # SysSimExClusters

 This repository provides a comprehensive model for Clustered Planetary Systems for SysSim.
-The details of the specific models for exoplanetary systems are described in our paper ([arXiv link to paper](https://arxiv.org/abs/1907.07773); it is currently in the referee stage).
+The details of the specific models for exoplanetary systems are described in our paper ([arXiv link to paper](https://arxiv.org/abs/1907.07773); it has been accepted for publication in MNRAS and will appear in print soon).

 <center><img src="/best_models/Clustered_P_R_observed.gif" alt="Best fit clustered models" width="800"/></center>